DORM Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Net Sales: $529 million, up 4% year-over-year, primarily driven by pricing actions despite lower volumes compared to a strong Q1 2025.
+• Net Sales: $529 million, up 4% year-over-year, driven by pricing actions but offset by lower volumes compared to a strong Q1 2025.

-• Adjusted Operating Margin: 12.1%, down 490 basis points year-over-year, impacted by high tariff-related costs.
+• Adjusted Operating Margin: 12.1%, down 490 basis points year-over-year, primarily due to elevated tariff-related costs.

 • Adjusted EBITDA Margin: 15.2%, down 440 basis points from the previous year.

-• Operating Cash Flow: $44 million, with free cash flow at $35 million.
+• Operating Cash Flow: $44 million, with free cash flow at $35 million, showing sequential improvement.

-• Share Repurchases: $51 million spent on repurchasing approximately 435,000 shares, a record for the company.
+• Share Repurchases: $51 million deployed for approximately 435,000 shares, a record for the company.

 2. Strategic Updates and Business Highlights

-• Specialty Vehicles Segment: Sales were flat year-over-year, but early signs of stabilization were noted as the riding season approaches.
-New product innovations, such as a power steering kit for entry-level vehicles, were highlighted.
+• Specialty Vehicles Segment: Sales were flat year-over-year, but early signs of stabilization are noted as the riding season approaches.
+New product developments, like a power steering kit for the Polaris RANGER 500, are expected to drive aftermarket enhancements.

 3. Forward Guidance and Outlook